thautwarm/Metagen/README.md

   putStrLn "FLam"
 ```

-In the this package, a Y* transformer for extensible Quatation rewritting is provided, which considerably simplifies the use of Template Haskell.
+In the this package, a Y*-style transformer for extensible Quotation rewritting is provided, which considerably simplifies the use of Template Haskell.
 See `Metagen.TH` for implementation, and `Metagen.Templates` for the usage.